 - Laughing, crying, or yelling at inappropriate times

 Each person experiences brain injury differently, but all brain injuries can result in a permanent loss of function and may require extensive medical treatment to help overcome.
-When your brain injury is the result of someone else’s negligence, you need an experienced attorney on your side to help ensure you are provided the compensation you will require to make the best recovery possible.
+When your brain injury is the result of someone else’s negligence, you need an experienced brain injury attorney on your side to help ensure you are provided the compensation you will require to make the best recovery possible.

 How Are Brain Injuries Diagnosed?